HelmchenLabSoftware/Cascade/README.md

 #### What does the "smoothing" for some of the models mean?

-> The ground truth which has been used to train the model has been slightly smoothed with a Gaussian kernel.
+> The ground truth used to train the model has been slightly smoothed with a Gaussian kernel.
 This is a processing step which helps the deep network to learn quicker and more reliably.
 However, this also means that the predictions will be smoothed in a similar fashion.
 How to choose these parameters optimally?
 >
 > From our experience, at a frame rate of 7.5 Hz, a smoothing kernel with standard deviation of 100-200 ms is appropriate.
 At 30 Hz, a smoothing kernel of 50 ms works well.
-If the calcium imaging quality is not ideal, it can make sense to increase the smoothing kernel standard deviation.
-In the end, it is always a trade-off between reliability and optimal learning (more smoothing) and temporal precision (less smoothing of the ground truth).
+If the calcium imaging quality is not ideal, it can make sense to increase the standard deviation of the smoothing kernel.
+In the end, one has to make a trade-off between reliability and optimal learning (more smoothing) and temporal precision (less smoothing of the ground truth).
 >
 > If you use our suggested default specifications, you should be good!